Do Saliency Models Detect Odd-One-Out Targets? New Datasets and Evaluations: Odd-One-Out (O ) Dataset

 \section{Odd-One-Out (O\3) Dataset}

 In addition to the psychophysical arrays, we propose a dataset of realistic odd-one-out stimuli gathered ``in the wild''.
-Each image in the novel Odd-One-Out (O\3) dataset depicts a scene with multiple objects similar to each other in appearance (distractors) and a singleton (target) which usually belongs to the same general object category as distractors but stands out with respect to one or more feature dimensions (e.g. color, shape, size) as shown in Figure \ref{fig:oddoneout_samples}.
+Each image in the novel Odd-One-Out (O\3) dataset\textsuperscript{\ref{note1}} depicts a scene with multiple objects similar to each other in appearance (distractors) and a singleton (target) which usually belongs to the same general object category as distractors but stands out with respect to one or more feature dimensions (e.g. color, shape, size) according to the evaluation of three human annotators (see samples in Figure \ref{fig:oddoneout_samples}).

 The O\3 dataset consists of 2001 images with the larger image dimension set to 1024 to match the setup of MIT300, as most saliency models used for evaluation are optimized for it.
 Each image is annotated with segmentation masks for targets and distractors as well as text labels for the following: type of the target object, number of distractors and pop-out features (color, pattern/texture, shape, size, orientation, focus and location).